 ● Hospital Medicine Management

 The fellow will be on staff at two Benchmark staffed hospitals.
-Fellow will receive commensurate benefits and salary.USC Marshall School of Business (MMM) - One Year
+Fellow will receive commensurate benefits and salary, as well as paid tuition for the MMM.Master of Medical Management (MMM) Program at CMU

-(1) First: Must be a board eligible, graduate/graduating resident of a three Internal Medicine or Family Medicine Residency program.
+Must be a board eligible, graduate/graduating resident of a three or four-year Internal Medicine or Family Medicine Residency program.

 If you are interested in becoming a candidate for the Fellowship